Mekhlabhishek/Test1/book/chapter-3.md

 npm install --save @wdio/cli
 ```

-`--save` is option for npm to add package as project dependency.
+`--save` is an option for npm to add package as a project dependency.

-## 3.2 Creating config file
+## 3.2 Creating a config file

-When you install package it will get saved under `node_modules/.bin/`, so in order to create a config file we
+When you install the package it will get saved under `node_modules/.bin/` so in order to create a config file we
 will use the wdio package installed under the `node_modules`.

 Create a configuration file by command